Background on eTRS

 Electronic Tourist Refund Scheme (eTRS)

-When making purchases from retailers who are on eTRS, tourists must show their passport in person to the retailers to prove your eligibility under the TRS.
+When making purchases from retailers who are on eTRS, you must show your passport and your electronic Visit Pass (e-Pass) issued by Immigration & Checkpoints Authority of Singapore (ICA) in person to the retailers to prove your eligibility under the TRS.
 Photocopies or images of passports are not acceptable.

-Please collect your original receipt/invoice and eTRS Ticket before leaving the shop.
+Ensure that you are issued with an original receipt/invoice and eTRS transaction before leaving the shop.

 Claiming GST Refunds under TRS when Departing

-Arrive at the airport and cruise terminal early to allow sufficient time for processing of your GST refund and inspection of goods.
+Arrive at the airports early to allow sufficient time for the processing of your GST refund and inspection of goods.

 Goods for Checking-In